andrew/ultimate-awesome/README.md

 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
 - [awesome-actionscript3](https://github.com/robinrodricks/awesome-actionscript3) - A curated list of awesome libraries and components for ActionScript 3 and Adobe AIR.
 - [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.
+- [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-egocentric-vision](https://github.com/Sid2697/awesome-egocentric-vision) - A curated list of egocentric (first-person) vision and related area resources.
 - [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).
-- [awesome-odoo](https://github.com/desdelinux/awesome-odoo) - A curated list of awesome Odoo resources.
 - [best-of-crypto](https://github.com/LukasMasuch/best-of-crypto) - 🏆 A ranked list of awesome open-source crypto projects.
 Updated weekly.
 - [awesome-jobs-colombia](https://github.com/suarezafelipe/awesome-jobs-colombia) - Una lista con empresas para trabajar como desarrollador de software en Colombia.
 - [data-science-learning-path](https://github.com/data-folks/data-science-learning-path) - Data Science Learning Path - A complete guide to learn data science for beginners.
 - [awesome-dapps](https://github.com/jasonwalsh/awesome-dapps) - A curated list of awesome decentralized applications / resources.
-- [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
-- [awesome-swoole](https://github.com/swoole/awesome-swoole) - 💎 A curated list of awesome things related to Swoole.
 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.
 - [awesome-nanopore](https://github.com/GoekeLab/awesome-nanopore) - A curated list of awesome nanopore analysis tools.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.